Quick overview

 How to defend yourself

-If your neighbours are not keeping the peace at night, for example by listening to loud music, arguing or banging on the door, you can contact the police.
+If your neighbours are not keeping the peace at night, for example by listening to loud music, arguing or banging on doors, you can contact the police.
 Disturbing the night is an offence for which neighbours can be fined up to CZK 10 000 and up to CZK 15 000 if they repeatedly disturb the night.

-In the case of immissions, i.e. if neighbours regularly make noise during the day, the best solution is to raise the problem at a meeting of the cooperative or HOA.
-It may well be that noisy neighbours do not only bother you, but also the other residents of the flats.
+In the case of immission, i.e. if your neighbours are regularly making noise during the day, the best solution is to raise the problem at a meeting of the cooperative or HOA.
+It may well be that noisy neighbours are not only annoying you, but also the other residents of the flats.
 Alternatively, you can contact the building manager, who should start addressing the situation.
-In addition, you can also contact the regional health station, which should theoretically measure the noise level in your home to see if it exceeds the immission limits.
-However, this does not work very well in practice.

 Tip: To take your arguments to the next level, it is worthwhile to get legal representation at a meeting of the HOA or BD.
 Our attorneys can help you consult and prepare for the meeting, or they can attend the meeting directly to represent your interests and protect your rights.

-If this doesn’t work, you have no choice but to send a pre-action notice and, as a last resort, take your neighbours to court.
+If this doesn’t work, you have no choice but to send a pre-action notice and, as a last resort , take your neighbours to court.
 Get an experienced lawyer to help you do this.
 The burden of proof in this case will be on you, and the lawyer will be able to pick the right arguments, find the necessary evidence and apply the right laws.
-If you win the lawsuit, your neighbour must refrain from making noise.
-Otherwise, the court’s decision can be enforced through fines, which can amount up to CZK 100,000.

 Tip: It’s a good idea to send a pre-suit notice before filing the lawsuit itself.
 This alone can be intimidating to your neighbor, and even more so if it is sent by an attorney.